 Now that my children are getting a pinch older, I am surprised by how excited they get over holidays.
 Every holiday brings it’s own special kind of excitement, especially a holiday like Valentine’s Day!

 Since Valentine’s Day is approaching, I decided to go see what sort of decorations we had stored down in the basement.
 Unfortunately, my search proved fruitless and I was quite disappointed with my utter lack of Valentine’s Day crafts and decorations.

 When I came back upstairs, I asked my daughter why she was looking forward to Cupid’s special day.
 I was expecting something along the lines of getting to eat candy.
 Instead, my adorable daughter told me:

 “Because it’s for loving.
 We get to tell each other how much we love each other.”

-The next morning as she sat at the table feverishly cutting out paper hearts, I thought we could come up with a “keeper” craft for Valentine’s Day.
-Something she could pull out and hang up each and every Love Day.
+The next morning, she sat at the table feverishly cutting out paper hearts.
+As I watched her, I realized that I was excited too and I wanted to come up with a “keeper” craft for Valentine’s Day.
+You know, something she could pull out of a box and hang up each and every “Love Day.”

-Red acrylic paint
+- Red acrylic paint